solarworkshop/Small-Solar-Power-Systems-Zine/zine.md

 - **Estimating Energy Consumption:** Devices use **Wh** (e.g., a 50W fan for 5 hours = 250Wh).
 - **System Efficiency:** Inverters and other components affect how much of the stored **Wh** can actually be used.

+#### Phone Charger Example Again

+We calculated above that our phone charger consumes 15 watts.
+Now let's calculate how many watt-hours your battery can supply to the charger:

+$$Wh = 12V \times 10A = 120Wh$$

+Now to determine how many hours the battery can charge your phone, we divide the watt-hours of the battery by the wattage of the phone charger:

+$${120Wh \over 15W} = 8 hours$$

 ## AC vs. DC Power

 Electricity can flow in two different ways: **Alternating Current (AC)** and **Direct Current (DC)**.
 Both are used in electrical systems but have different characteristics and applications.
 You do not need to really know any of this for the rest of our purposes; besides that we will be using mostly DC unless otherwise specificed, and that AC and DC power are not interchangable or mixable.